extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 This includes:

-- creating a data model and mapping the fields and tables
+- creating a data model and mapping the fields and tables you need
+- considering joins and calculations
+- understanding where there may be any da